 Just as with most good sites to visit in Zimbabwe and Africa at large, mysteries lie behind them.
-In Zimbabwe alone, there are a couple of mountains that when you visit them and you do funny things you never return to the land of the living, so the legends have it.
-In this article, we are looking at why people disappear at the Chinhoyi caves.
+In Zimbabwe alone, there are a couple of mountains that when you visit them and you do funny things you may never return to the land of the living, so the legends have it.
+In this article, we are looking at why people disappear at The Chinhoyi Caves.

 As if it’s not mysterious enough that the water is blue, no one is believed to be able to successfully throw a stone across the pool.